edegagneOptimizely/optimizelyWebX-ProjectJs/README.md

 # optimizely-ProjectJs
-Collection of useful javascript code to use in Optimizley Web Experimentation project js.
+A collection of useful javascript code to use in Optimizley Web Experimentation project js.

 ## 1.)
 PJS-One Trust Consent
 Javascript code to disable/enable Optimizely based on OneTrust cookie acceptance settings.